Misss-techy/RainmeterSkin-Romance-Fix/README.md

 # RainmeterSkin-Romance-Fix
 Hey y'all !!!

-The Uploaded files will offer a Quick and easy fix to the Rainmeter weather skin built by ApexXx-SenSei on Devian art.
+The Uploaded files will offer a Quick and easy fix to the "Romance" Rainmeter weather skin built by ApexXx-SenSei on Devian art.
 I have also added "Spotify" as one of the player on this altered skin (If you want em').

 ## Steps to Fix Weather Skin